Nikunj3121994/calc/README.md

-# "Normal" Calculator
+# Corny Calculator
 - pure JS, HTML & CSS for practice
-- comes with a free RGB button (works with Firefox & Chrome)
+- comes with a _free_ RGB button (works in Firefox & Chrome) - press four times to see a magical creature
 - https://broileri.github.io/calc/